 The reason being is that due to this affiliation there is a high probability that you will leave with a hearing aid from either Phonak or Unitron.
 These hearing aid manufacturers provide great hearing solutions, but it is important to remember that they are two of many big brands in the industry offering outstanding technical innovation, style and design.
 We believe this limits the choice for the consumer and their hearing wants and needs.

 Specsavers Hearing is considered to be the largest retailer on the UK highstreet.
 With around 600 locations either stand-alone or within their opticians, they indeed have an impressive presence on the hightstreet.
-However, they only supply consumers with their own hearing aid range, the 'Advance Range'.
-So, if the choice of technology, models and manufacturer is important to you, then Specsavers might not be the best option for you and your hearing.

 Also worth stating, that due to the devices being their own products, they can only be re-programmed or maintained by a Specsavers dispenser in store.
 So, if you need their hearing aids adjusted in any way by another audiologist, not from this company– the chances of being successful are very slim.